Computational Biology, Neuroscience

 Janelia Research Campus

-Dr. Druckmann is a group leader at the Janelia Farm Research Campus.
+Dr. Druckmann is a group leader at the Janelia Research Campus.

 Dr. Druckmann received his PhD degree in computational neuroscience from the Hebrew University of Jerusalem, where he worked with his advisor, Idan Segev, on the interaction between single-cell dynamics and network architecture in shaping network activity.
 He completed postdoctoral work in the lab of Mitya Chklovskii at the Janelia Farm Research Campus, where he studied the relation between structure, function, and dynamics in neural circuits.